steveoc64/codegen/README.md

 -gotype				(Optional) Generate Go typedef for this table

--gorest				(Optional) Generate Go REST endpoints for this table
+-gorest				(Optional) Generate REST endpoints for this table in Go

+-routes				(Optional) Generate ui-router routing table for this SQL table

+-controller			(Optional) Generate angular controller for List / Edit / New actions

 ```